 Another reason for the importance of night in the Celts’ reckoning of time lies in their regard for the moon and the feminine principle which it represents.

-Certainly there is some evidence that they observed the solar festivals of solstices and equinoxes, and especially the summer solstice.
+Certainly, there is some evidence that they observed the solar festivals of solstices and equinoxes, and especially the summer solstice.
 It is also true that the Druids’ most sacred plant, mistletoe, was associated with the sun.
-However, the waxing and waning of the moon was of far greater importance.
+However, the waxing and waning of the moon were of far greater importance.

 The Celts showed their respect for the moon by using euphemisms such as gealach – meaning ‘brightness,’ and never referring directly to ‘the moon.’